PositronEternal/infoviz/readme.md

 ## Completed
 - Build a fresh docker compose environment with the lastest versions of MySql and PHP
-- Use minimal html, css, and javascript to display heirarchical data in a friendly way
+- Use minimal html, css, and javascript to display hierarchical data in a friendly way
-  - Data drive html generation from heirarchical structured data
+  - Data drive html generation from hierarchical structured data
   - Maintain PHP mod compatible naming for the variables when submitting back by POST
 ## Future Roadmap
 - Insert, update, and retrieve data backed by MySql database in API-style